entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 198. Endolymphatic ducts: open posteriorly (0), open dorsally (1)
 > Clement *et al.* (in review), Character 198.

-> - Character 467 in 'early gnathostome phylogeny dataset'. **The states are different.**
+> - Character XX in 'early gnathostome phylogeny dataset'.

 > - The coding of *Qujingodus* is ?.